raheelaahmed/crochet-guide/README.md

-I  have used lighthouse  in div tools to check the accessibility, here are the results:
+I used Lighthouse in the DevTools to check accessibility.
+Here are the results: